 Chocolate master Toshin Shetty returned from his stint at Le Cordon Bleu in London with a passion to bring elite desserts to the Mumbai market.
 His artisanal chocolates, cakes and ice creams utilise the freshest and most varied ingredients he can get his hands on.
 Mixing slightly bitter coverture chocolate with fruit, nuts, praline and many other unique flavours, he creates a truly divine treat for the refined palate’s.

 Protip: To get an idea of the magic that goes into these desserts, visit the store’s website and watch the video, although be warned that it will trigger a desperate need for chocolate. *heavy breathing*

 HG Recommends: To enjoy the full range of Toshin’s creations get yourself the elegant box of assorted flavours and dive in.
 Our favourite so far is the one with the coffee centre.

-Cost: Shell out Rs.
-600 for a box of nine or splurge at Rs.
-1000 for a box of sixteen.
+Cost: INR 600 for a box of nine or INR 1000 for a box of sixteen.